Last Updated on 28 November 2025 by Cycloscope

 The Tuff Quarry

-The second part is the house, it was inhabited until 2006!
+The second part is the house, which was inhabited until 2006!
 It’s a big house, somehow classy, with elegant pieces of furniture, drywalls separating the different rooms, and the high ceiling of the cave as a roof, really a magical place.

-The third part is dedicated to Sanmen’s art of window crafting, indeed is the stone of this cave the one used to make these peculiar pieces of architectural art.
+The third part is dedicated to Sanmen’s art of window crafting; indeed, the stone of this cave is the one used to make these peculiar pieces of architectural art.

 There’s a big hall, dimly but scenically lighted, where many windows are exhibited.
 The carvings are incredibly intricate.
-Overall we liked this place a lot, very professionally curated which rarely happens in China.
+Overall, we liked this place a lot, very professionally curated, which rarely happens in China.
 The entry fee to this site is 50RMB.

 To get to here go east from the town of Shepanxiang, however, it’s hard to miss, there’s only one bus on the island and it will bring you here.

-One kilometer before this site, there’s an old village, with drywalls and the typical Sanmen windows, it’s very nice to take a walk there and see the original architecture of the place, without the filter of restoration.
+One kilometer before this site, there’s an old village, with drywalls and the typical Sanmen windows; it’s very nice to take a walk there and see the original architecture of the place, without the filter of restoration.

 The Pirates’ Cave